 The WorkShop Debugger can be used with the following compilers: C, C++, Ada, FORTRAN 77, and Fortran 90.
-Currently, the Debugger does not handle all Fortran 90 syntax (that is, derived types), but it does handle Fortran 90 array syntax.

 This chapter includes information regarding principles and procedures of the debugging process and how these are to be approached with the WorkShop Debugger.